dobrou/CsvLINQPadDriver/README.md

 ### Misc ##

-* Debug info - additional debug information will be available.
-For example generated Data Context source.
+* Debug info - additional debug information will be available, e.g. generated Data Context source.
 * Remember this connection - connection info will be saved and available after LINQPad restart.

 ## Relations Detection ##